 What This Means for You

 When you take the Icosa assessment, your results map which figures you are currently inhabiting across your five domains.
 You are not one figure.
-You are potentially a different figure in each domain — the Innkeeper in your emotional life, the Wanderer in your physical experience, the Weaver in your relationships, the Statue in your spiritual life.
+You are potentially a different figure in each domain — the Fisher in your emotional life, the Wanderer in your physical experience, the Weaver in your relationships, the Statue in your spiritual life.

-See this in your own profile
+See your own formation

 Take the Assessment →